ketanzabak/ether-lottery/README.md

     <li>Go to browser and hit url : http://localhost:3000 </li>
 </ul>

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Disclaimer
 Please note that this project is only for study purpose.